AgonConsole8/agon-docs/docs/vdp/Buffered-Commands-API.md

 This command will replace the target buffer with a new buffer that contains a single block that is the result of consolidating the blocks from the source buffers.
 If the target buffer already contains a single block of the same size as the source buffers then it will re-use the memory, and so will be faster than performing a separate "copy by reference" and "consolidate" operation.

-It is useful for contructing a single buffer from multiple sources, such as for constructing a bitmap from multiple constituent parts.
+It is useful for constructing a single buffer from multiple sources, such as for constructing a bitmap from multiple constituent parts.

 ## Command 32: Create or manipulate a 2D affine transformation matrix